Chalk Group: Chalk landscapes of England

 Only where the Weald–Artois Anticline has been 'unroofed' by erosion i.e. within the Weald is the Chalk entirely absent.
 In this area the long north-facing scarp of the South Downs and the longer south-facing scarp of the North Downs face one another across the Weald.
 For similar reasons, the Chalk is largely absent from the rather smaller area to the south of the Purbeck-Wight Monocline, save for the downs immediately north of Ventnor on the Isle of Wight.

+The Litlington White Horse, created by exposing the underlying strata of the Chalk Group.

 Some of the best exposures of the Chalk are where these ranges intersect the coast to produce dramatic, often vertical cliffs as at Flamborough Head, the White Cliffs of Dover, Seven Sisters, Old Harry Rocks (Purbeck) and The Needles on the Isle of Wight.
 The Chalk, which once extended across the English Channel, gives rise to similar cliff features on the French coast.

+The distinctive white color and relative softness of the Chalk Group have also been utilized for the creation of hill figures.
+By 'scouring' away the overlying turf and topsoil, the bright white bedrock is exposed to create monumental images.
+A 20th-century example is the Litlington White Horse in East Sussex.
+Located in the South Downs, the figure is cut into the Seaford Chalk Formation, utilising the high purity of the limestone to maintain its visibility against the green downland.

 Offshore and elsewhere

 Northern Ireland

 In the 'Ulster Cretaceous Province' of Northern Ireland the clastic-dominated Hibernian Greensands Group and the overlying Ulster White Limestone Group are the stratigraphical equivalents of the Chalk Group of England.
 They are best exposed near the County Antrim coast.